C.J. Abrams Player Props: Nationals vs. Giants

 Giants Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Giants pitching staff ranks 13th in MLB.
+- The Giants pitching staff ranks 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- Giants pitchers combine to give up 105 home runs (1.1 per game), the sixth-fewest in baseball.
+- Giants pitchers combine to surrender the seventh-fewest home runs in baseball (106 total, 1.1 per game).

+- The Giants will send Alexander (6-0) to the mound for his second start of the season.

-- In his last time out on Tuesday, the righty went seven innings against the Cincinnati Reds, giving up two earned runs while surrendering four hits.
+- In his last appearance -- out of the bullpen on Tuesday -- the lefty tossed one scoreless inning against the Cincinnati Reds while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.